Migrate a blog from Ghost to Quarto

 When you run the script, it will create a folder with all the posts in .md format and their images.
 Feel free to adapt it to your needs.

-Configuring your blog and posts
+Customizing your blog

-Here’s some of the things I modified:
+Here are some of the things I modified:

 _quarto.yml